M) Provisions, Contingent Assets and Contingent Liabilities

 ii) Gratuity - Defined benefit plan

 The Company provides for Gratuity to employees as per the Payment of Gratuity Act, 1972.
 Employees who are in continuous service for a period of 5 years (from the date of joining of Saint-Gobain Group) are eligible for gratuity.
 The amount of gratuity payable on retirement / termination is the employees last drawn basic salary per month computed proportionately for 15 days salary of staff and workers.
-The ceiling of 15 days for workers is only upto December 31, 2006 and 20 days thereafter for workers multiplied for the number of years of service subject to payment ceiling of ' 20 lakhs.
+The ceiling of 15 days for workers is only upto December 31,2006 and 20 days thereafter for workers multiplied for the number of years of service subject to payment ceiling of ' 20 lakhs.
 The Company has a defined benefit gratuity plan in India (funded).
 The Company's defined benefit gratuity plan is a final salary plan for employees, which requires contributions to be made to a separately administered fund managed by Life Insurance Corporation of India.
-The fund is managed by Saint Gobain Sekurit India Limited Employee Group Gratuity Trust which is governed by the Board of Trustees.
+The Fund is managed by Saint Gobain Sekurit India Limited Employee Group Gratuity Scheme which is governed by the Board of Trustees.
 The Board of Trustees are responsible for the administration of the plan assets and for the definition of the investment strategy.

 iii) Superannuation - Defined Contribution Plan

-1. The amounts receivable from customers become due after expiry of credit period which on an average is in the range of 30-60 days.
+1. The amounts receivable from customers becomes due after expiry of credit period which on an average is in the range of 30-60 days.
 There is no significant financing component in any transaction with the customers.

 2. The Company does not provide performance warranty for products, therefore there is no liability towards performance warranty.